 This is the fourth volume in a series where I try to provide updates on jugglers who were once in spotlight, either via the IJA conventions, performances, or otherwise, but who aren’t so much anymore.
 As I did in the first three of these articles, I hope that reading this either reminds you of this juggler, or introduces you to them and their unique contributions, and gives some insight to what they are up to now.
+This article originally featured two jugglers, but one of those two requested that his information be deleted, so we have done as he requested.

-As always, if you have a juggler that you would like featured, drop me an email at email@example.com.
-If you know anything about what they’ve been up to, or contact information, feel to share that too if you have it.
+As always, if you have a juggler that you would like featured, drop me an email at firstname.lastname@example.org.
+If you know anything about what they’ve been up to, or contact information, feel to share that too if you have information.

-Like Brian Patz, Darin Marriott was a constant staple of IJA festivals for a number of years.
+Darin Marriott was a constant staple of IJA festivals for a number of years.
 One of the best technical jugglers of his generation, Darin learned to juggle from a friend during a trip for a track meet in 1989, but didn’t start practicing juggling until Fall 1990 after his father passed away.
 At that time, Darin was already heavily involved with his other passion – engineering and science.
 He won 1st place Grand Award in Engineering at the International Science and Engineering Fair as a high schooler the following spring.
 The first week Darin ever visited a juggling club, no one was there, so he almost left to never return.
 However, someone realized he looked lost and explained that all the jugglers were at a big festival …the 1991 IJA Convention in St. Louis.
 Darin returned the next week.
 The first jugglers he remembers seeing pass clubs were Raising Cain (me and my brother David).

 Darin met his future wife Heather at Ohio State in 1994 and they started going to IJA festivals in Pittsburgh in 1997.
 In the subsequent years (1997 – 2004), Darin won 23 IJA Numbers Gold Medals, which was a record when he finished competing.